zeynepsenasal/ToDoList_MobileAutomationProject/README.md

 ### 6. Test scenarios are defined with codes in StepDefinition class and triggered by the CukesRunner class.
 ### 7. Page Object Model (POM) implemented with the "BasePage" class to centralize the locators of mobile elements and avoid hardcoding.
 ### 8. Singleton Design Pattern implemented in Driver class in order to use single driver object and avoid synchronization issues.
-### 9. ConfigurationReader class is used to retrieve some of the test data from the configuration.properties file in order to be able to manage the test data from a central location.
+### 9. ConfigurationReader class is used to retrieve some test data from the configuration.properties file in order to be able to manage the test data from a central location.